JonathanReeve/jonreeve.com/content/posts/2020-09-13-type-safe-blog.md

 All of this I achieve using the wonderful static site generator [Rib](https://github.com/srid/rib), which built on the Haskell build tool [Shake](https://hackage.haskell.org/package/shake).
 So if there's anything else I need to do, which Rib doesn't provide out of the box, I don't need a plugin for it; I can just write a Shake action.

 There's still some complexity left over, though, in that I still have to manage Haskell packages.
-But with [Nix](https://nixos.org/) this is trivial.
+But with [Nix](https://nixos.org/) that's trivial.
+Nix is great at making reproducible builds possible.